Merck Pulls Out Of Agreement To Supply Life-Saving Vaccine To Millions Of Kids

 In poor countries, on the other hand, a rotavirus infection can quickly become life-threatening, says Dr. Mathuram Santosham at Johns Hopkins University.
 Children can have six to 20 bouts of diarrhea in a day and dehydrate extremely fast.

 "I've seen kids die right in front of my eyes.
 It's heartbreaking," Santosham says.
-"So it's particularly important for the children in the poorest countries — and the poorest children in the these countries — to get this vaccine."
+"So it's particularly important for the children in the poorest countries — and the poorest children in these countries — to get this vaccine."

-Back in 2011, Merck agreed to sell its rotavirus vaccine to low-income countries, via Gavi, for a greatly reduced price — for about $3.50 per dose.
-In U.S., each dose costs about 20 times that amount, or about $70 per dose.
+In 2011, Merck agreed to sell its rotavirus vaccine to low-income countries, via Gavi, for a greatly reduced price — about $3.50 per dose.
+In the U.S., each dose costs about 20 times that amount, or about $70 per dose.

 At the same time, GlaxoSmithKline developed a second rotavirus vaccine, Rotarix.
 The company sells that vaccine to Gavi at a reduced price of $2.25 per dose.

-For the past six years, the pharmaceutical companies have stuck to those agreements.
-GSK has delivered nearly 220,000 million doses to 42 countries around the world.
-And Merck has has delivered more than 30 million doses to four countries in West Africa — Burkina Faso, Ivory Coast, Mali and Sao Tome and Principe.
+For six years, the pharmaceutical companies have stuck to those agreements.
+GSK has delivered nearly 220 million doses to 42 countries around the world.
+And Merck has delivered more than 30 million doses to four countries in West Africa — Burkina Faso, Ivory Coast, Mali and Sao Tome and Principe.

 But then earlier this year, Merck informed UNICEF and Gavi that it would supply the West African countries with only two-thirds of the doses they need for 2018 and 2019.
 And in 2020, the company would deliver no vaccines to these countries for the foreseeable future, Gavi told NPR.
 Each year more than 2.2 million babies are born in these countries.

-Merck told NPR in an email that the shortfall is due to a supply shortage caused by factors, such as "country-specific requirements, unanticipated manufacturing issues and packaging challenges that put greater stress on our already strained packaging capacity."
+Merck told NPR in an email that the shortfall is due to a supply shortage caused by factors such as "country-specific requirements, unanticipated manufacturing issues and packaging challenges that put greater stress on our already strained packaging capacity."

 At the same time, Merck has started to supply China with the vaccine.
-In September, the Chinese firm Chongqing Zhifei Biological Products Co. procured about 84,000 doses from Merck and hopes to more than $450 million dollars worth in the next three years, the company said in an announcement.
+In September, the Chinese firm Chongqing Zhifei Biological Products Co. procured about 84,000 doses from Merck and hopes to obtain more than $450 million worth in the next three years, the company said in an announcement.
 Each dose will likely cost more than 280RMB, or more than $40.

 When asked if there was a connection between the pullout from its commitment in West Africa and the launch in China, a spokesperson for Merck did not answer the question directly but wrote in an email: